Co-Parenting Disputes: Solve It or Lawyer Up?

 ✅ "The parenting plan has pickup at 5:00 PM on Fridays.
 The last three weeks, pickup happened at 5:45, 6:10, and 5:50.
 Can we find a way to get closer to the scheduled time?"

 The second version is factual, references the agreement, and invites problem-solving.
-It also reads much better if a judge ever sees it.

 Step 3: Propose a Solution (Not Just a Complaint)